 The RISC-V user ISA was designed to support many possible privileged system environments and so we did not want to infect the user-level ISA with any OS-dependent features.
 The RISC-V CSR swap instructions can quickly save/restore values to the mscratch register.
-Unlike the mepc is an MXLEN-bit read/write register formatted as shown in Figure 3.21.
-The low bit of mepc (mepc[0]) is always zero.
-On implementations that support only IALIGN=32, the two low bits (mepc[1:0]) are always zero.

-MIPS design, the OS can rely on holding a value in the mscratch register while the user context is running.
+Unlike the MIPS design, the OS can rely on holding a value in the mscratch register while the user context is running.

-3.1.14 Machine Exception Program Counter (mepc)
+Machine Exception Program Counter (mepc) 3.1.14